zilaeric/asyrp-extension/blogpost.md

   </tr>
 </table>

-Figures 7 and 8 depict the results of our reproducibility experiment focused on unseen-domain attributes (i.e., attributes that have not been observed in the training data) originally presented in \[8, Figure 5\].
+Figures 7 and 8 depict the results of our reproducibility experiments focused on unseen-domain attributes (i.e., attributes that cannot be observed in the training data) originally presented in \[8, Figure 5\].
 In Figure 7, we use the full $\Delta h_t$ as done by the authors.
-In Figure 8, we reduce the editing strength by taking $0.5 \Delta h_t$.
-We observe that for unseen-domain attributes, reduction of the editing strength can nicely reduce invasiveness of the method and produce more sound results.
+In Figure 8, we reduce the editing strength by half.
+We observe that for unseen-domain attributes, reduction of the editing strength can significantly reduce invasiveness of the method.

 <table align="center">
   <tr align="center">